 The maximum academic period for completion of a specific named Master’s degree programme is nine years from commencement.

 Full-time undergraduate students will normally take 60 credits, per semester, but can also take a further 10 credits of PDM modules (70 credits).
 However, students who meet the minimum progress requirements and any necessary prerequisites will be permitted to take up to 80 credits, at their own risk.
 If they choose to take this option then any credit taken over and above 60 credits/10 credits of PDM (70 credits) will be charged in 2014/15.
 From 2015/16 any credit taken above 60 credits will be charged.

 No student may undertake an assessment only module and an additional module concurrently.
 20 credits is the maximum additional credit permitted.

 Although there is no minimum credit load for part-time students, they are not permitted to take modules worth more than 50 SCQF credits (or 2.5 modules) in any one semester.
-For students undertaking the Summer Academic Programme, approval is required from the Student Programmes Office if they wish to take more than 30 credits (1.5 modules).
+For students undertaking the Summer Academic Programme, approval is required from the Student Programmes Team if they wish to take more than 30 credits (1.5 modules).